facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/rules-of-hooks/error.invalid-hook-for.expect.md

 ## Error

 ```
-[ReactForget] InvalidInput: Hooks must always be called in a consistent order, and may not be called conditionally.
+[ReactForget] InvalidReact: Hooks must always be called in a consistent order, and may not be called conditionally.
 See the Rules of Hooks (https://react.dev/warnings/invalid-hook-call-warning) (3:3)

-[ReactForget] InvalidInput: Hooks must always be called in a consistent order, and may not be called conditionally.
+[ReactForget] InvalidReact: Hooks must always be called in a consistent order, and may not be called conditionally.
 See the Rules of Hooks (https://react.dev/warnings/invalid-hook-call-warning) (4:4)

-[ReactForget] InvalidInput: Hooks must always be called in a consistent order, and may not be called conditionally.
+[ReactForget] InvalidReact: Hooks must always be called in a consistent order, and may not be called conditionally.
 See the Rules of Hooks (https://react.dev/warnings/invalid-hook-call-warning) (3:3)
 ```